The tiered approach uses a stepped strategy for determining what you carry as part of your EDC preparedness.

 - REI Down Vest

-- Compacts into a tiny ball.
-It is lightweight and provides great warmth for its size.
+- Compacts down into a tiny ball.
+It is lightweight and provides excellent warmth for its size.

 - Smartwool Cap